 Start by researching a topic of interest.
 You may want to check your science textbook for ideas.
 Some textbooks provide experiments at the end of each chapter that can be turned into a science fair project.
 You can also use the Internet Search Engine of your choice to find project ideas.
 Here are some websites you can use:

-If you want to do a Math or Computer Science project, then you should talk to Mr. Messina before you get started!
+If you want to do a Math or Computer Science project, then you should talk to Mr. Wladyslawski before you get started!

 The research proposal is a brief overview of the entire project (one paragraph).
 The proposal should also include the following: